 - The first character in a variable name must be an alphabetic (A to Z, and a to z).
 For the other characters, alphabetics, numerics, and underscores may be specified. - A variable name must not exceed 32 bytes.
 If a variable name contains more than 32 bytes, the 33rd and subsequent bytes are ignored.
-If a two-byte character is specified for the 32nd byte, the 32nd byte is also ignored. - Variable names and keywords are not case sensitive. - Variable names must not span two or more lines of coding. - Keywords must not be used as variable names. - A variable name may be repeated inside a variable declaration block. - Procedure# names are subject to the same naming conventions as variables.
-A procedure and a variable must not have the same name.
+If a two-byte character is specified for the 32nd byte, the 32nd byte is also ignored. - Variable names and keywords are not case sensitive. - Variable names must not span two or more lines of coding. - Keywords must not be used as variable names. - A variable name may be repeated inside a variable declaration block. - Procedure and a variable must not have the same name.